 - VALUATION - Check you are not paying too much by doing some valuation research.

 - INSURANCE - Check you will be able to get the property insured.
 Very old electrical wiring pre-1935 may require a warrant of fitness for getting insurance cover.

-- QUALITY CHECK - Make sure any building work that has been agreed by the seller to complete prior to settlement is actually done and done to industry standard with a BOINZ accredited building surveyor.
+- QUALITY CHECK - Make sure any building work that has been agreed by the seller to complete prior to settlement is actually done and done to industry standard.

 Affording the mortgage when buying a house

 Amidst all the excitement of buying a new house, it is easy to get swept up and lose your perspective.

 This is particularly likely when there are multiple buyers competing for the same house and you are hurrying to get the deal done quickly.

 One of, if not the most important, things to check is affordability.